Let’s talk mortgage basics. There are two main types of mortgage refinances available to homeowners.

 Home equity: $200,000

 In the above example, the homeowner has an existing mortgage balance of $300,000.
-The home is currently worth $500,000, so the homeowner has $200,000 in home equity.
+The home has a current market value of $500,000, so the homeowner has $200,000 in home equity.
 In other words, the homeowner essentially owns $200,000 of their home, or 40% of the current property value.

 Home value: $500,000